nestorhealth/medfetch.js/medfetch/README.md

 Modules include
 - `sqlite-wasm` - The `medfetch` default export (*main* thread)
 - `sqlite-wasm.worker` - Functions for invoking the extension directly on the worker thread.
-- `block.js` - A default export function for main thread blocking
+- `block` - A default export function for main thread blocking
-- `dialects` - Kysely related functions
+- `dialects` - Kysely related functions, mainly internal
-- `sql.js`
+- `sql` - Helpers for deriving runtime SQL on FHIR data